 An angler’s 6 best finishes will count toward the final AOY tally.
 Those 6 scores are added together at the end of the season following the Gate City Classic.
 In the event of a tie, the total inches caught during the 6 scored events will determine the AOY score.

 B. Event scoring

 - A leader board is filled out at the conclusion of a CKA event (in the photo below, the 2015 Gate City Classic).
 In the event we use an online submission system such as Tourneyx, the principle remains the same.
 The board is compiled after review of angler CPR submissions, and angler placement is filled out to indicate the angler’s event standings (in the “Rank” column in red ink on right, below).
-CKA also uses the TourneyX page for each event in the same way in order to tabulate scores.
+CKA now uses the TourneyX page for each event in the same way in order to tabulate scores.

-2. The tournament board is then converted into a file that contains individual event standings, as seen below in an example from a different event (CKA Falls Lake, 2016, using the older 100 point scale):
+2. The tournament board is then converted into a spread sheet that contains individual event standings, as seen below in an example from a different event (CKA Falls Lake, 2016, using the older 100 point scale):

 3. Complete results from live events are then tabulated and compiled into a file that shows each angler’s AOY point totals.
 AOY totals are based on the cumulative score of the angler’s top 6 single event scores.
 This is illustrated below in a file from an earlier season, when only the top 5 scores were counted toward AOY: